pgdogdev/docs/docs/features/sharding/cross-shard.md

     PgDog doesn't use two-phase commit so make sure your DDL statements are idempotent and can be retried in case of an error.

-### Cross-shard changes
+### Two-phase commit

-Currently, PgDog doesn't use 2-phase commit to synchronize changes across all shards.
+Currently, PgDog doesn't use two-phase commit to synchronize changes across all shards.
 Support for this feature is currently being built, and will require database operators to enable [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html).

 ## Aggregates